wentasah/novaboot/README.md

 - --grub2-prolog=_prolog_

-    Specifies text _preable_ that is put at the beginning of the entry GRUB2 entry.
+    Specifies text that is put at the beginning of the GRUB2 menu entry.

 - -m, --make\[=make command\]